uischema/uischema.github.io/_src/app/pages/specification.md

 # Specification

-A full description of the UI Schema internals
+A full description of the UI schema internals

 ## Principles